Vision Therapy Vancouver | Dr. Mini Randhawa, Optometrist,

 What is Vision Therapy?

 Vision Therapy is physical therapy for the eyes and brain.
 It is important not to forget the brain's role in vision.
 In fact, we actually see with our brains not with our eyes.
-For a detailed description, click on the "What is Vision Therapy" link to the left.
-Or, simply click here:
+Vision therapy works on the science of neuroplasticity and in this respect it has a mechanism similar to occupational therapy and speech therapy.

 Are "orthoptics" and Vision Therapy the same thing?